emartech/ezlog/README.md

 #### Configures Rails logging

 Ezlog configures the `Rails.logger` to be an instance of a [Logging](https://github.com/TwP/logging) logger by the name of `Application`, behaving as described above.
-The logger uses the log level set in `application.rb` if present, or INFO as a default log level.
+The logger uses the log level set in the application's configuration if present, or INFO as the default log level.

 In addition to this, Ezlog also does the following:
 * It adds the environment (`Rails.env`) to the logger's initial context, so it will automatically be appended to all log messages